 - Exercise caution at all times.
 Be familiar with the distinctive odor of LP gas.
 If a leak is suspected, turn off the supply valve immediately.
-Have the LP gas system checked by your dealer or a qualified LP gas service center. - Do not tamper with the LP gas piping system, pressure regulator or gas appliances.
+Have the LP gas system checked by your dealer or other qualified LP gas service center. - Do not tamper with the LP gas piping system, pressure regulator or gas appliances.
 Service and maintenance of LP gas system components should be performed only by your dealer or a qualified LP gas service center. - Never attempt to connect natural gas to the LP gas system. - Have the entire LP gas system inspected for possible leaks and missing or damaged parts at each tank filling.
-Also inspect before and after each trip, and any time trouble is suspected.
+Also inspect before and after each trip, and any time trouble is suspected. - Turn the LP supply valve off when not using the LP gas system.

-- Turn the LP supply valve off when not using the LP gas system. - Never use a wrench to tighten the tank supply valve.
+- Never use a wrench to tighten the tank supply valve.
 It is designed to close leak-tight by hand.
-If a wrench is required to completely close the valve, it is defective and must be replaced. - Never allow the tank to be filled above the 80 percent level indicated by the flow of liquid gas out of the overflow valve or by the automatic stop-fill device. - Be sure appliance and outside vents are open and free from obstruction when using the LP gas system. - Never attach a lock or any device requiring a key to the LP tank compartment door.
+If a wrench is required to completely close the valve, it is defective and must be replaced. - Be sure appliance and outside vents are open and free from obstruction when using the LP gas system. - Never attach a lock or any device requiring a key to the LP tank compartment door.
 According to standards set for recreation vehicles, the LP supply valve must be readily accessible in an emergency. - Exercise caution when drilling holes or attaching objects to the walls.
 Gas lines and electrical wiring could be seriously damaged and present an extreme safety hazard.